-- general anesthesia (puts you into a deep sleep throughout the surgery)
+- general anesthesia, which puts you into a deep sleep throughout the surgery

-- local anesthesia (numbs only the anus and rectum)
+- local anesthesia, which numbs only your anus and rectum

-If you receive local or regional anesthesia, you may also be given a sedative to help you relax during the procedure.
+You may also be given a sedative to help you relax during the procedure if you receive local or regional anesthesia.

-Once the anesthesia takes effect, the surgeon will cut out the large hemorrhoids.
-When the operation is over, you will be taken to a recovery room for a brief period of observation.
-Once the medical team is sure that your vital signs are stable, you will be able to return home.
+Once the anesthesia takes effect, your surgeon will cut out the large hemorrhoids.
+When the operation is over, you’ll be taken to a recovery room for a brief period of observation.
+Once the medical team is sure that your vital signs are stable, you’ll be able to return home.

-You can expect rectal and anal pain after undergoing hemorrhoid surgery.
+You can expect rectal and anal pain after having hemorrhoid surgery.
 Your doctor will probably prescribe a painkiller to ease the discomfort.

 You can aid in your own recovery by:

 - staying hydrated by drinking 8 to 10 glasses of water per day